Betamethasone-17-valerate, neomycin sulphate.

 Neomycin interferes with bacterial protein synthesis by binding to 30S ribosomal subunits.

-Pharmacodynamic effects: Topical corticosteroids have anti-inflammatory, antipruritic, and vasoconstrictive properties.
+Pharmacodynamic effects: Betamethasone valerate: Topical corticosteroids have anti-inflammatory, antipruritic, and vasoconstrictive properties.

 The use of pharmacodynamic endpoints for assessing the systemic exposure of topical corticosteroids is necessary due to the fact that circulating levels are well below the level of detection.

-Distribution: Absorbed neomycin distributes to tissues and concentrates in the renal cortex.
+Distribution: Neomycin sulphate: Absorbed neomycin distributes to tissues and concentrates in the renal cortex.

-Metabolism: Once absorbed through the skin, topical corticosteroids are handled through pharmacokinetic pathways similar to systemically administered corticosteroids.
+Metabolism: Betamethasone valerate: Once absorbed through the skin, topical corticosteroids are handled through pharmacokinetic pathways similar to systemically administered corticosteroids.
 They are metabolized, primarily in the liver.

-Elimination: Topical corticosteroids are excreted by the kidneys.
+Elimination: Betamethasone valerate: Topical corticosteroids are excreted by the kidneys.
 In addition, some corticosteroids and their metabolites are also excreted in the bile.

-Toxicology: Pre-clinical Safety Data: Nonclinical studies have not been conducted with BETNOVATE-N.
+Toxicology: Non-Clinical Information: Non-clinical studies have not been conducted with BETNOVATE-N.

 Betamethasone valerate and neomycin sulphate individually have been evaluated in animal toxicity tests, and the following statements reflect the information available on the individual components.